jasongonzales23/jason-gonzales-mdb/README.md

 Added a "magic number" to set the size of the scroll window for tiles.
 This is a tradeoff of speed / value / maintainability.
 When the layout changes in the future we'll need to fix this magic number.
 In that same future, it's pretty likely that will be a simple change.
 Or we could spend more time to calculate it better or use a an obscure CSS approach.
 I didn't take the time to find the obscure CSS approach.
 React Window already requires some weird CSS as it is and that took a while to sort out.
 We could set the heigh JS, but that is less efficient and creats a weird exception to how this whole project does styling.

+I discovered a weird bug where Tailwind doesn't work reliably when you assign fixed pixel measurements via template literals, so I had to use the `style` property of React components to set fixed heights and widths.
+Bizarre.
+I'm not super familiar with Tailwind, but was surprised to run into this -- it set me back trying to figure out why my layouts would randomly stop looking the same.

 ## Tests!

 I would always make a few integration tests.
 My stance on testing is integration tests > unit tests and that tests should support use-case coverage and not code coverage.
 I would have made more tests, but again time was short so I deprioritized this because I conceived of it as a prototype that could grow up to be a big boy someday.